sscpac/statick-action/README.md

 ## `package_path`

-Where statick should look for files to perform static analysis on.
+Where Statick should look for files to perform static analysis on.
 Default: `.`

 ## `profile`